Zipcoder/reveal-slides-light/md/intro-to-algorithms-1.md

 Here’s an example of how binary search works.

 I’m thinking of a number between 1 and 100:

-    You have to try to guess my number in the fewest tries possible.
+    -You have to try to guess my number in the fewest tries possible.
-    With every guess, I’ll tell you if your guess is too low, too high, or correct.
+    -With every guess, I’ll tell you if your guess is too low, too high, or correct.
-    Suppose you start guessing like this: 1, 2, 3, 4 ....
+    -Suppose you start guessing like this: 1, 2, 3, 4 ....
 Here’s how it would go.

 -
 -